GClunies/reflekt/README.md

 ### Using Reflekt + Avo
 [Avo](https://www.avo.app/) uses branches, environments, and naming conventions to manage tracking plans, bringing a workflow similar to software engineering into their web UI.

-**For Avo users, its recommended to continuing manage tracking plans in Avo, then connecting Reflekt to Avo** (see the docs on [Connecting Reflekt + Avo](DOCUMENTATION.md/#connecting-reflekt--avo)).
+**For Avo users, it's recommended to continuing manage tracking plans in Avo, then connecting Reflekt to Avo** (see the docs on [Connecting Reflekt + Avo](DOCUMENTATION.md/#connecting-reflekt--avo)).
 With this setup, you can:
 - Pull the tracking plan from Avo as it changes (can specify Avo branch) into Reflekt.
   ```bash
   reflekt pull --name my-plan --avo-branch staging
   ```
   This creates a copy of the plan as code in the Reflekt project, to be used by Reflekt's dbt templater.

 - Template a dbt package modeling and documenting all the events in the tracking plan.
-You can tell Reflekt to template based on data in specified schema (configure available schemas for plans in `reflekt_project.yml`).
+You can tell Reflekt to template based on data in a specified schema (configure available schemas for plans in `reflekt_project.yml`).
   ```bash
   reflekt dbt --name my-plan --schema my_app_staging
   ```